Table of Contents

 system.system( command )

-or a array of strings.
+or an array of strings.
 The result is a promise that resolves if the

-execution succeeds, i.e., if its return code is 0
+execution succeeds, i.e., if its return code is 0, and rejects

 otherwise.
 On resolution, the output the process has generated is the